 We keep these taped up in our room until the weather unit is over.

-I work with Special children but this idea may be good for others.
+I work with Special needs children but this idea may be good for others.
 We fill rubber gloves with water, tie and freeze.
 Then the children can experience ice without it melting all over!
 If you wished, take off the glove.